sixeyed/docker-windows-workshop/part-1.md

 Get-Process
 ```

 You'll see one of the processes is `sqlservr`, which is the database engine.
-There are also two `powershell` processes, one is the contaienr startup process and the other is this PowerShell session.
+There are also two `powershell` processes, one is the container startup process and the other is this PowerShell session.
 Compare the user accounts for those processes:

 ```
 Get-Process -Name sqlservr -IncludeUserName